xiehuangjun/Document-Knowledge-Mining-Solution-Accelerator/README.md

 # Document knowledge mining solution accelerator

-{🟨TODO: Update with 3-4 sentence descritpion of the solution}

 Ingest, extract, and classify content from a high volume of assets to gain deeper insights and generate relevant suggestions for quick and easy reasoning.
 This enables the ability to conduct chat-based insight discovery, analysis, and receive suggested prompt guidance to further explore your data.

 <br/>